 Design for precision : current status and trendsCIRP Annals (1998)

-The performance potential of superconducting linear and planar motorseuspen’s 17th International Conference & Exhibition (2017)
+The performance potential of superconducting linear and planar motors17th International Conference of the European Society for Precision Engineering and Nanotechnology (EUSPEN 2017) (2017)